Board and management

 - Caroline Cuthbertson

-Caroline has worked in corporate banking for almost 30 years across a variety of roles, including the relationship bank, restructuring, risk management and MBO and acquisition funding.
+Caroline is currently leading a masterplan process for a large sustainable development in west Edinburgh.
+Prior to taking this role she worked in corporate banking for almost 30 years across a variety of roles, including the relationship bank, restructuring, risk management and MBO and acquisition funding.

 She has undertaken leadership roles for more than 15 years, leading large and small teams across Scotland and in the North of England.